cnherrera/cnherrera.github.io/BIGMAP-bigdata.md

 ---

 ### This collaborative webpage is here to foster cooperation, offering tips, assistance, and script improvements for effectively managing your (big) data.
+The idea is to use this platform as a collaborative centralized help trying to use this ans that
 ### We have identified two key approaches: data organization and data processing.

 * * *